ejaytc/Brainfuck-Interpreter-Python3/README.md

 # Brainfuck-Interpreter-Python3
-Simple brainfuck interpreter written in python3.
+A simple brainfuck interpreter written in python3.